 - chopped pistachios (for garnish)

-- Add the whipped cream to the mango pulp and beat together to make a nice and creamy pudding.
+- Add the cool whip to the mango pulp and beat together to make a nice and creamy pudding.

 - Dissolve the saffron in 2 tbsp warm milk; let it bleed so the milk becomes yellowish-orange in color.